-To apply for NIHR recognition of a locally-funded ACF or CL please download the application form, which can be found in the NIHR IAT Guide (Appendix 7).
+To apply for NIHR recognition of a locally-funded ACF or CL please email IAT@nihr.ac.uk.

-The NIHR In-Practice Fellowship (IPF) provides pre-doctoral academic training to fully-qualified general practitioners, general dental practitioners, and community dentists.
+The NIHR In-Practice Fellowship (IPF) provides pre-doctoral academic training to fully-qualified general practitioners, general dental practitioners, community dentists and health and care professionals.

 This award will equip you with the skills and experience to prepare an application for a competitive, peer-reviewed doctoral level research training fellowship.